abdullah/vuex-module-generator/README.md

 ## Motivation

-Most of web applications contains CRUD actions.
+Most of the web applications contain CRUD actions.
 Vuex or other state management libraries like `redux` implement `stores` which handle CRUD actions.
-Acording to some store patterns each module must contain `isLoading`, `isLoaded`, `data` and `errors` properties in own state therefore a module's state can be implemented like this;
+According to some store patterns each module must contain `isLoading`, `isLoaded`, `data` and `errors` properties in own state, therefore, a module's state can be implemented like this;

 ```javascript
 const customerState = {